Create AI videos with 230+ avatars in 140+ languages.

 Recordings typically include training discussions, visual resources presented during the training (like PowerPoint presentations), and the full-length lecture.

-Use these types of training videos when you have a live event.
+I suggest using these types of training videos when you have a live event.
 Be prepared to spend a small budget on quality recording hardware and editing software.
-It's wise to break up recordings into snippets to make it easier for learners to digest.
+I also recommend breaking the recordings up into snippets to make it easier for learners to digest.

 Lecture capture is best for: